Skip to content

 Parameters besides Datasheets

-Besides the basic electrical Isc, Voc, Impp and Vmpp data, the One-diode model implemented in PVsyst involves the following additional parameters, which usually are not given in data sheets:
+Beyond the basic electrical parameters Isc, Voc, Impp and Vmpp, the one-diode model implemented in PVsyst involves the following additional parameters, which are typically not provided in datasheets:

 The shunt resistance RShunt